TobiasGuy/Tic-Tac-Toe/README.md

 Added board as argument to display_board
 Changed board creation loop to range(0, 9) because it wasn't long enough It's alive!
 The game runs for 1 turn then ends.

+#### 3 Keep the game running
+Nested most of the main function in a while True loop.
+Thinking about separating more things into different functions.
+Choose gamemode, choose position?
+Looks pretty ugly with so many nested while True's
+Added board as argument to check_board
+Added print(filled_line) to the top of the display_board function.
+Completes the board